KDE/documentation-docs-kdenlive-org/user_interface/timeline.rst

       :width: 450px
       :align: left

       This indicates the position we are displaying in the :ref:`ui-monitors`.
 You can scroll the position by dragging the Timeline cursor (a.k.a Position Caret or Playhead).

+.. ..
 Beginning with version 0.9.4, dragging the timeline cursor will play the audio of the clip (a.k.a.
 Audio Scrubbing).
 This feature only works if you have checked :menuselection:`Use Open GL for video display` in :doc:`Configure Kdenlive</getting_started/configuration>`.

+.. .. versionadded:: 26.04 fixed centered playhead

+A fixed centered playhead can be enabled in :menuselection:`Settings --> Configure Kdenlive --> Timeline` :guilabel:`Fixed centered playhead`.
+When enabled, the playhead remains locked at the center of the timeline view while the timeline content scrolls smoothly beneath it during playback, scrubbing, and seeking.

 .. rst-class:: clear-both